What to consider about solar, from solar panel kits to portable solar panels

 To summarize, the key components of a solar installation includes:

 Do I need to go off-grid?

 Not necessarily.
-Generating energy from a variety of different sources is a great approach to ensure you have steady access to electricity and take advantage of the economic benefits of solar, while also avoiding the need to install an unnecessarily large and expensive system.
+Generating energy from a variety of different sources such as solar generators is a great approach to ensure you have steady access to electricity and take advantage of the economic benefits of solar, while also avoiding the need to install an unnecessarily large and expensive system.
 Regardless of if you’re in an RV, cabin, or home, it’s often helpful to think of your space as its own mini-grid.
 When you’re still on-grid, solar energy will be one of a few different energy sources, which could include tapping into the traditional electrical grid if you’re at home or using shore power or a traditional gas powered generator in an RV.
 All of these sources will feed energy into your home or batteries in your RV, van, or boat.

 Benefits of using solar panels

 Solar is reliable, cost-effective, sustainable, quiet, and virtually maintenance-free.